 Similarly, you can try to erase the entire disk as well to further diagnose the problem.
 In this way, you can be sure whether the problem is with the entire disk or selected volumes.

-If you are getting the Disk Utility erase process has failed error while formatting an external device, then you should follow this drill.
+If you are getting the Disk Utility to erase the process has failed error while formatting an external device, then you should follow this drill.
 Ideally, if the security level for the USB drive or the external hard disk is too high, then the Disk Utility might not be able to successfully format it.
 To adjust its security level and fix the erase process has failed on Mac, follow these steps:

 Step 1.
 Firstly, launch the Disk Utility application on your Mac and make sure the external device is connected to it.